 Share using #ForceofNature on Twitter and Instagram.

 Explore the Force of Nature online exhibition and online resource for additional information about topics covered throughout the exhibition.

-Force of Nature examines the complex relationship between fashion and the natural world.
-The exhibition reveals how nature has historically influenced fashion, and how fashion can serve as an indicator of society’s relationship with the natural world.
+Force of Nature examined the complex relationship between fashion and the natural world.
+The exhibition revealed how nature has historically influenced fashion, and how fashion can serve as an indicator of society’s relationship with the natural world.
 In eighteenth century Europe, for example, nature became an object of renewed fascination as a result of overseas exploration.
 This fascination found expression in garments that featured depictions of exotic plants and animals.

-Spanning the eighteenth century to the present, the exhibition is organized into ten sections, each focusing on a facet of fashion’s connection to nature.
-Garments, textiles, and accessories, exclusively from the collection of The Museum at FIT, illustrate how principles in the natural sciences, such as the dynamics of sexual attraction, have informed fashion design.
-Elaborately feathered women’s hats, for example, show how the plumage male birds use for sexual display has been appropriated to emphasize female beauty.
+Spanning the eighteenth century to the present, the exhibition was organized into ten sections, each focusing on a facet of fashion’s connection to nature.
+Garments, textiles, and accessories, exclusively from the collection of The Museum at FIT, illustrated how principles in the natural sciences, such as the dynamics of sexual attraction, have informed fashion design.
+Elaborately feathered women’s hats, for example, showed how the plumage male birds use for sexual display has been appropriated to emphasize female beauty.

 Naturalist Alexander von Humboldt (1769- 1859), often considered the father of ecology, characterized the vast diversity of nature as an interconnected global force.
 He also believed that imagination was essential to experiencing and understanding nature.
-Therefore, Force of Nature begins with a series of garments that demonstrate this diversity and the creativity it inspires.
-Included are a mesmerizing “water” dress by Iris van Herpen that appears to splash away from the body and an ensemble by Rick Owens that was inspired by the mighty, prehistoric mastodon.
+Therefore, Force of Nature began with a series of garments that demonstrate this diversity and the creativity it inspires.
+Included were a mesmerizing “water” dress by Iris van Herpen that appeared to splash away from the body and an ensemble by Rick Owens that was inspired by the mighty, prehistoric mastodon.

 The bold patterns of animal skins have been appropriated by fashion designers for their strong visual impact and erotic appeal.
 However, these patterns are